jku/repository-playground/playground/IMPLEMENTATION-NOTES.md

 * role.invites
   * used by repo to notify invited usernames
   * used by tool to accept invitations
-* role.expiry-period & role.signing-period
+* role.expiry-period & role.signing-period (for all online roles)
   * used by repo to decide when new timestamp/snapshot is needed and to decide the new expiry date
   * for other roles could be used to decide what expiry dates are allowed by repo
-* signed.expiry-period & signed.signing-period (_could_ be in signed, but maybe in role to tie with other delegation changes)
+* signed.expiry-period & signed.signing-period (for all offline roles)
   * used by repo to decide when to start a signing event
   * used by tool to bump version